mdn/content/files/en-us/web/javascript/reference/functions/get/index.md

 > expect to change, because if the getter is lazy then it will not recalculate the
 > value.
 >
-> Note that getters are not “lazy” or “memoized” by nature; you must implement this
+> Note that getters are not "lazy" or "memoized" by nature; you must implement this
 > technique if you desire this behavior.

 In the following example, the object has a getter as its own property.
 On getting the